intersystems-community/SystemMethodsRemover/README.md

 - `Class` - class which subclasses the utility would try to convert (including the class)
 - 'Mask' -  pattern, value for the SQL query `SELECT ID FROM %Dictionary.ClassDefinition Where ID LIKE ?`

 More docs are in the code docs.
+The utility works only in a current namespace.

 ## Requirements